 Citations can be included as endnotes and do not count against the word limit.

-A preliminary budget is also required and should be submitted as a brief narrative (approximately 150 words).
+The application form requires the submission of a preliminary budget in the form of a brief narrative (approximately 150 words).
+A budget section is not required in the body of the LOI.
 At this stage, we are interested in the total expected cost of the project and a general breakdown of those costs (such as salary, research assistance, costs associated with data collection, travel, or conference fees).
 If applicable, please include a brief description of other secured or anticipated funding sources for the proposed work.
 A detailed project budget will be required for applicants who are invited to submit a full proposal.

 Select projects will be invited to submit a full proposal.
 Full proposals are by invitation only and are due in May.
 Funding decisions are announced in July, and funding is typically dispersed at the start of the academic year.